tiagocollot/tiagocollot/README.md

 <h2> About Me</h2>

--  🌱  I recently graduated @Le Wagon-Lisbon and I´m keen to pursue my dreams.
+-  🌱  I just recently graduated @Le Wagon-Lisbon and I´m keen to pursue my dreams.
 Keep learning a bunch of code! 🤟🏽

+-  👨🏽‍💻  Currently learning React

 -  📫  How to reach me **collot.tiago1@gmail.com**

--  👯  I’m looking to collaborate on new projects
+-  👯  I’m looking foward to collaborate on new projects!

 -  💬  Talk to me about Ruby, Rails, JavaScript, Opportunities, Open Source